Project Management Institute: Certifications

 PMI also provided a Certified OPM3 Professional credential which was officially discontinued on March 1, 2017.
-PMI no longer allows use of the credential's designation by individuals who formerly obtained it.
+PMI no longer allows the use of the credential's designation by individuals who formerly obtained it.
 OPM3, even though no longer neither a credential nor a publication, remains a registered mark of PMI.

+Micro-Credentials

+List of PMI Micro-Credentials - subject to change: